 - What if I've got a tattoo or body piercing?

-Tattoos, acupuncture (licensed practitioner), ear piercings (sterile gun) and all other body part piercings applied by licensed facility in the state of Texas – you must wait one week from date of application.
+Tattoos, acupuncture (licensed practitioner), ear piercings (sterile gun) and all other body part piercings applied in state-licensed facility – you must wait one week from date of application.

-Any of the above procedures applied by self, an unlicensed individual or a facility outside the state of Texas – you must wait one year from date of application.
+Any of the above procedures applied by self, an unlicensed individual or a facility that is not state-licensed – you must wait one year from date of application.

 - I recently had a shot/vaccination, can I donate?